 A teenage genius from a remote and desperately poor Bolivian town became internationally famous this year for his ability to create robots out of rubbish.
-We’re talking about awesome, fully functional robots made from actual trash that he found at the garbage dump.
+Just to be clear, we’re talking about awesome, fully functional robots made from actual trash which he found at the garbage dump.

 Esteban Quispe, 18, comes from an impoverished family in Patacamayma, a dusty crossroads town on the desolate high Bolivian plains some 100 km southeast of La Paz.
 His parents first noticed his creativity at an early age when he used to mimic the creations of his construction worker father.
 By age nine, he was creating intricately designed toys out of scrap and selling them on the streets or at the local market.
 This extra money was enough for his mother to pay for the necessary books to keep him at school.

 Esteban is completely self-taught.
-As one might expect, there is no advanced course in robotics at his underfunded, rural Bolivian high school.
+As one might expect, there was no advanced course in robotics at his underfunded, rural Bolivian high school.
 Everything he’s learnt has been from books or online research.

 He was first inspired to create robotics as a way to look after his family.
 His father suffered from a chronic back injury and could no longer work so Esteban looked into building a robot that could automate the jobs of local potato farmers in order to secure a steady source of income.
 He hasn’t quite gotten there yet but his signature creation, a replica of Disney’s WALL-E robot, is nothing short of incredible.
 The robot looks just like the Disney version and is able to predict and evade difficult terrain as well as move its arms and head on command.
-It’s controlled through an Android Application which Esteban made himself.
+All of this is controlled through an Android application which Esteban made himself.

-He visits the local rubbish dump every week with his younger brother and spends several hours sifting through discarded e-waste trying to find something useful.
-It would obviously be much easier for him to just buy the parts he needs but unfortunately that is beyond his financial means.
+Esteban visits the local rubbish dump every week with his younger brother and spends several hours sifting through discarded e-waste trying to find anything useful.
+It would obviously be much easier for him to just buy the parts he needs, but unfortunately this is well beyond his financial means.

 “It’s not ideal, but the dump is the only place where I can find materials without having to pay for them.
 Using new materials would be better but I cannot afford them,” he says.

 He also likes the idea of recycling and seems intrinsically aware of the environmental problems that face Bolivia and the rest of the world.
-Surprisingly however, he was unaware of the health dangers associated with long-term landfill exposure until a foreign reporter brought it up.
+Surprisingly, however, he was unaware of the health dangers associated with long-term landfill exposure until a foreign reporter brought up the issue.